These 7 Lightweight, Wrinkle-Resistant Blazers Are Perfect for Travel

 Which really is a shame, because most men packing or wearing blazers for trips are either busy on business, or just trying to look good, and a crumpled mess of a sport-coat is an extra, unfortunate travel stressor.

 Luckily, the menswear industry is increasingly aware of this issue.
-For years, the answer has been hopsack.
+For years, the answer has been hopsack, which is used on many travel blazers.
 It’s a material constructed using a basket-weave technique that can be applied to a blazer made of wool, or a wool and cotton blend, and it absolutely refuses to wrinkle.
 The pattern also resists stains, and thanks to its construction, breathes better than most suits.
 (Think of the performance you’d expect from waffle-weave towel compared to standard terrycloth cotton.)

 Hopsack isn’t the only fabric tech keeping suits fresh for travel, though.
 A bevy of suit suppliers have taken it upon themselves to release “jetsetter” lines, which often feature “unstructured” or “unconstructed” blazers.
 These are jackets with unpadded shoulders, little or no lining, and a lightweight fabric blend, most often wool or cotton, that either come with natural stretch, or feature a minuscule percentage of a stretching agent, like elastane.